 My new favorite yarn is Sugar’n Cream in variegated colors.
-The sorta weird thing about Sugar’n Cream yarn is that it isn’t fuzzy, so it has a different look to it than other yarns.
-This stair-patterned scarf is a very easy project, for even a beginner crocheter and it’s worked in length, not width, which gives it a knitted look.
+This stair-patterned, ribbed scarf is a very easy project, even for a beginner crocheter, and it’s worked in length, not width, which gives it a knitted look.
 I love the stair pattern because it’s so easy that I can do it while watching TV, but it looks much more interesting than a simple double crochet – it adds texture.

 So, here’s the pattern!

 Hook: I used a J hook, but you can really use H or bigger, depending on how big you like the weave